Identifying the Characteristics of the Highly Creative People:

 Different authors writing about creative individuals sometimes seem to list different characteristics for the creatively gifted.
 The variances in perspectives are not so much about the definitive listings of traits as they are about the mixed order of the lists or the way authors tend to describe each characteristic.
 For instance, one author may describe highly creative people as “rebellious,” while another indicates they tend to be “independent thinkers,” and still another may label them as having “unusual or unique viewpoints.”
 In essence, all of these descriptors simply indicate that highly creative persons tend to think for themselves, they are not easily influenced or swayed by others, and they can easily think outside the “proverbial box.”

 As you read the following lists of creative traits, please remember that what distinguishes the “highly creative” from the rest of us is the intensity of their gifts and the fact that creative traits in these individuals are often heavily clustered.
 Highly creative people will have a number of characteristics listed below, not just one or two, and the traits they exhibit are usually easily recognizable.
 What also differentiates the highly creative from those folks who are simply creative is the attribute of persistence.
 A lot of us have unusual or novel ideas, but the highly creative act on and follow through with theirs.

-Look at the following characteristics and think about yourself, or other people who you perceive as creative.
+Look at the following lists of characteristics and think about yourself, or other people who you perceive as very creative.
 As you read each description, see if you can calculate a rating for each from the array of choices – most of the time; sometimes; or infrequently.
 This exercise may help you decide if you, or those you know, fall into a group that is considered highly creative.
 Obviously, the more times you rate “most of the time,” the more likelihood that person can be classified as highly creative.
 If you are doing this as a self-reflective analysis, be honest and not overly humble or boastful.
 Try to look at yourself objectively and from a comparative perspective.

 Highly creative individuals may: